What Is The GRA?

 Okay, we are good to go.
 For those of you looking at the screen, we are going to go ahead and get started and I will turn it over to Dixie to present.

 Dixie McCurley – Presenter

-Most of you know a lot about the P&L and also know a lot about the balance statement.
-But the Third Financial statement is sometimes a mystery and for me and it is the key to success.
-And today I want to be able to teach you a little bit about the Third Financial Statement and the three why’s of why you should be using it.
+Most of you know a lot about the P&L and the balance statement.
+However, the Third Financial statement is sometimes a mystery and for me and it is the key to success.
+Today I want to be able to teach you a little bit about the Third Financial Statement and the three why’s of why you should be using it.